-Why 30 years?
 I will address this topic by browsing my own bookshelf, PC and smartphone apps.
 I have been travelling for thirty years and I have an experience with guidebooks equalling that timespan.
 I’m not stating that my story is typical, nor commendable.
-It can on the other hand bring forward memories in the old-timers and some ideas for new travellers.
+It can on the other hand bring forth memories in old-timers and some ideas for new travellers.

-A guidebook may be defined as a book of information about a place, designed for the use of visitors or tourists.
+A guidebook may be defined as a book of information about a place, designed to be used by visitors or tourists.
 As part of travel literature the guidebook puts much emphasis on the practical aspects of the visit, like hotel and restaurant reviews, phone numbers, addresses and things to do.
 A guidebook would normally also include sections on the cultural and historical background of the place.

 The guidebook is in its character descriptive and instructive, and one might label it objective and independent as well.
 Some writers add a personal touch to their writing and possess an ambition to rather be writing other forms of travel literature.
 The success of these writers in terms of making good guidebooks will be discussed later on.